Scale your business with our modular plugins.

 In summary, all the information on the footer can help your visitors get to know more about you and your services, and increase engagement.
 To make it as effective as possible, you should customize it both in terms of content and design.
 Let’s see how to do that.

-There are 3 different ways to easily change the footer in the Storefront theme:
+There are three different ways to change the footer in the Storefront theme easily:

 1. From the WordPress Dashboard